h5p/h5p-contribution-docs/en/using-the-boilerplate.md

   where they left off before.
 - A second class showing how you could organize your content instead of putting everything into one massive source file.

+There are several comments explaining what the code is used for.
+There are also comments starting with _TODO:_ hinting to things you should change.

 Now it's your turn!
 The sky is the limit!